kheller18/data-structures-algorithms/questions/SQL.md

       + `FORMAT()`: Sets the format to display a collection of values.

 5. What is User-defined function?
 What are its various types?
-    + The user-defined functions in SQL are like functions in any other programming language that accept parameters, perform complex calculations, and return a value.
+    + `user-defined functions`: similar to functions in any other programming language that accept parameters, perform complex calculations, and return a value.
 They are written to use the logic repetitively whenever required.
 There are two types of SQL user-defined functions:
       + `Scalar Function`: As explained earlier, user-defined scalar functions return a single scalar value.
       + `Table-Valued Functions`: User-defined table-valued functions return a table as output.
         + `Inline`: returns a table data type based on a single SELECT statement.
         + `Multi-statement`: returns a tabular result-set but, unlike inline, multiple SELECT statements can be used inside the function body.

-6. What is OLTP?
+6. What is Online Transaction Processing (OLTP)?
-    + OLTP stands for Online Transaction Processing, is a class of software applications capable of supporting transaction-oriented programs.
+    + `Online Transaction Processing (OLTP)`: is a class of software applications capable of supporting transaction-oriented programs.
 An essential attribute of an OLTP system is its ability to maintain concurrency.
 To avoid single points of failure, OLTP systems are often decentralized.
 These systems are usually designed for a large number of users who conduct short transactions.
 Database queries are usually simple, require sub-second response times, and return relatively few records.
 Here is an insight into the working of an OLTP system.
     ![OLTP](../images/sql/oltp.png)

-7. What are the differences between OLTP and OLAP?
+7. What are the differences between Online Transaction Processing (OLTP) and Online Analytical Processing (OLAP)?
-    + OLTP stands for Online Transaction Processing, is a class of software applications capable of supporting transaction-oriented programs.
+    + `Online Transaction Processing (OLTP)`: a class of software applications capable of supporting transaction-oriented programs.
 An important attribute of an OLTP system is its ability to maintain concurrency.
 OLTP systems often follow a decentralized architecture to avoid single points of failure.
 These systems are generally designed for a large audience of end-users who conduct short transactions.
 Queries involved in such databases are generally simple, need fast response times, and return relatively few records.
 A number of transactions per second acts as an effective measure for such systems.
-    + OLAP stands for Online Analytical Processing, a class of software programs that are characterized by the relatively low frequency of online transactions.
+    + `Online Analytical Processing (OLAP)`: a class of software programs that are characterized by the relatively low frequency of online transactions.
 Queries are often too complex and involve a bunch of aggregations.
 For OLAP systems, the effectiveness measure relies highly on response time.
 Such systems are widely used for data mining or maintaining aggregated, historical data, usually in multi-dimensional schemas.
     ![OLTP vs OLAP](../images/sql/otlp_olap.png)

 8. What is Collation?
 What are the different types of Collation Sensitivity?
-    + Collation refers to a set of rules that determine how data is sorted and compared.
+    + `Collation`: refers to a set of rules that determine how data is sorted and compared.
 Rules defining the correct character sequence are used to sort the character data.
 It incorporates options for specifying case sensitivity, accent marks, kana character types, and character width.
 Below are the different types of collation sensitivity:
       + `Case sensitivity`: A and a are treated differently.
       + `Accent sensitivity`: a and á are treated differently.
       + `Kana sensitivity`: Japanese kana characters Hiragana and Katakana are treated differently.
       + `Width sensitivity`: Same character represented in single-byte (half-width) and double-byte (full-width) are treated differently.

 9. What is a Stored Procedure?
-    + A stored procedure is a subroutine available to applications that access a relational database management system (RDBMS).
+    + `Stored Procedure`: is a subroutine available to applications that access a relational database management system (RDBMS).
 Such procedures are stored in the database data dictionary.
 The sole disadvantage of stored procedure is that it can be executed nowhere except in the database and occupies more memory in the database server.
 It also provides a sense of security and functionality as users who can't access the data directly can be granted access via stored procedures.
       ```
       DELIMITER $$
       CREATE PROCEDURE FetchAllStudents()